Property Management System. Sounds simple, right?

 We’ve grouped and summarized these core features into five “buckets” of feature categories:

-In doing so, you opened yourself up to a number of potential issues.
-For example, with additional channels the additional risk of receiving duplicate bookings or making manual errors.
-Furthermore, the more channels you list on, the more of your time is eaten up servicing each individual channel.
+Through doing so, you would have inevitably opened yourself up to a number of potential issues.
+For example, with each additional channel comes the additional risk of receiving duplicate bookings or making manual errors.
+And the more channels you list on, the more of your time gets eaten up in servicing each of those individual channels.

 Direct Booking Websites